-Moving into the future
+Moving Into the Future

-This White Paper has described a university in transition, albeit a transition that won't have an end point.
+This white paper has described a university in transition, albeit a transition that won't have an end point.
 The evolving UMUC is built on a long tradition of serving working adults wherever they happen to be.
 The university was one of the first to see and implement the educational potential offered by the digital age.

 What everyone now understands about technology, and every enterprise that is based on technology, is that it never stands still.
-Being a leader today provides no guarantee about your standing tomorrow.
+Being a leader today provides no guarantee about one's standing tomorrow.

 From that perspective, the single most important feature of UMUC is that it embodies a culture of innovation and change.
-To be a successful competitor in the world of online education, UMUC will not only have to follow through on all the efforts that have been described in this White Paper, but will also have to continue innovating, never get locked too far into any approach, and take risks that won't always be successful.
+To be a successful competitor in the world of online education, UMUC will not only have to follow through on all the efforts that have been described in this white paper, but will also have to continue to innovate, never get locked too far into any approach, and take risks that won't always be successful.

-Some of the initiatives described in the White Paper are very far along, such as the transition to open learning resources rather than textbooks.
+Some of the initiatives described in the white paper are very far along, such as the transition to open-source learning resources rather than textbooks.
 The effort to stay current with the needs of the economy is an ongoing process that never stops.
 The adaptation of teaching to a mentor model has begun, but has lots of work ahead of it.

-The very premise of this White Paper is that we can't be too sure what the future holds.
-We can however anticipate some areas in which UMUC is likely to be active.
+The very premise of this white paper is that we can't be too sure what the future holds.
+We can, however, anticipate some areas in which UMUC is likely to be active.

 The university's history started with continuing education students in Maryland, expanded to serving the military in Asia and Europe, and then moved into the world of online education.
-The latter area is one in which there is significant potential for expansion to new markets.

 Can UMUC take its reputation and brand into other parts of the United States and into international settings?
 Online technology certainly makes that possible, but there are lots of challenges before success can be achieved in new locations.
 There are, of course, competitor institutions, some of them quite well known and already established.
 Can UMUC offer a competitively priced quality education and win a share of some of those markets?